DarthFennec/highlight-indent-guides/README.md

 use the `display` text property.
 This mode may also interfere with modes that use a display table to modify how whitespace is drawn, e.g., the `whitespace` minor mode.

+The `bitmap` display method can only be used if emacs is compiled with xpm support, and is running in gui mode.

 Currently, with the way this mode is designed, there is no good way to display indent guides on empty lines.